Sam Bankman-Fried: Incarceration history: plea for pardon

 Prior to August 11, 2023, Bankman-Fried was out on bail and living with his parents under court ordered restrictions.
 On July 26, 2023, prosecutors alleged witness tampering after Bankman-Fried gave a reporter personal writings of former Alameda Research CEO Caroline Ellison.
-Three weeks later, on August 11, after Judge Kaplan concluded that witness tampering had likely occurred, he revoked Bankman-Fried's bail; Bankman-Fried was led from the courtroom in handcuffs and remanded into custody at the Metropolitan Detention Center, Brooklyn.
+Three weeks later, on August 11, after Judge Kaplan concluded that witness tampering had likely occurred, he revoked Bankman-Fried's bail; Bankman-Fried was led from the courtroom in handcuffs and remanded into custody at the Metropolitan Detention Center, Brooklyn (MDC Brooklyn).

 On August 22, 2023, Bankman-Fried's counsel averred that his client was not being provided a vegan diet and that his medications for ADHD and depression were running low.
 He added that Bankman-Fried could not prepare for the trial subsisting on bread, water, and peanut butter.
 By November 2023, it was reported he had access to a vegetarian diet and prescription drugs and that he was participating in the "mack" economy by buying packets of mackerel from the prison commissary and exchanging them for services from other prisoners, such as a haircut.
 After his trial conviction and sentencing, Bankman-Fried was assigned register number 37244-510.
 He requested to remain incarcerated in MDC Brooklyn while he pursued an appeal.
 As of late September 2024, he was assigned to the same dormitory-style cell as Sean Combs.

-In March 2025, Tucker Carlson interviewed Bankman-Fried, who made an "indirect pitch to Mr. Trump" to pardon his case, emphasizing that some of his donations went for Republican causes.
-The interview was unsanctioned by prison authorities and he was immediately placed in solitary confinement then moved out of the New York area to Federal Correctional Institution, Terminal Island, a low security Federal prison in Los Angeles.
+In March 2025, while interviewed in prison by Tucker Carlson, Bankman-Fried made an "indirect pitch to Mr. Trump" to pardon his case, emphasizing his donations to Republican causes, an effort to which his parents have engaged lawyers connected, as reported in The New York Times, to Trump and tasked to "explore executive clemency."
+Bankman-Fried blamed his conviction on "Biden's lawfare machine".
+The interview had not been sanctioned by the prison's authorities and he was immediately placed in solitary confinement.
+He was then moved out of the New York area to the Federal Correctional Institution, Terminal Island, a low-security federal prison in Los Angeles.
+On his X account, Bankman-Fried's posts praises for the Trump administration's policies on drug pricing, the management of the economy, and the crypto sector, as well as its various industry policies.